-This may not work if you have other complex rewrites.
-Whoever created your .htaccess file should know how to write an appropriate directive in this case, but if you try to install the Let's Encrypt certificate and it fails, please contact us for assistance.
+If you have other complex rewrites, you may need to make other modifications.
+If you try to install the Let's Encrypt certificate and it fails, please contact us for further assistance.

 Part 3: Ensure a certificate is already installed on your account

-If you already use an SSL/TLS certificate, great!
-This step is done.
-After you finish the rest of these instructions, your Let's Encrypt certificate will be installed automatically about a week before existing one is due to expire.
+If you are already using an SSL/TLS certificate, great!
+This step is complete.
+After finishing the rest of these instructions, your Let's Encrypt certificate will be installed automatically about a week before existing one is due to expire.
 If your certificate is already expired, your Let's Encrypt certificate will be installed the following morning, when the web server reloads.

-If not, click on "Step 2: Install Self Signed Certificate" on the Manage Secure Certificates page.
+If you are not currently using a SSL/TLS certificate, click on "Step 2: Install Self Signed Certificate" on the Manage Secure Certificates page.
 Click on the green "Install Now!" button.
-After you finish the rest of these instructions, your Let's Encrypt certificate will be installed the following morning, when the web server reloads.
+After finishing the rest of these instructions, your Let's Encrypt certificate will be installed the following morning, when the web server reloads.

-- Note: You will not be using the tab in admin.he.net labeled "Step 3: Install SSL Certificate".
-This is for a certificate purchased from a certificate authority other than Let's Encrypt.
+- Note: You will not be using the tab labeled "Step 3: Install SSL Certificate".
+This is for certificates purchased from a certificate authority other than Let's Encrypt.